 NTP daemon runs in background and sync time according to polling configuration.
 But if you want to manually sync time right away with time server then you can do it with below command :

-It will update time with give time server (as a argument in command) right away.
+It will update time with a given time server (as an argument in command) right away.

 If you are having issues with timeserver connectivity then first troubleshoot at OS and firewall level.
-You can also view your syslog and grep for ntp keyword and you will see all ntp related messages logged in syslog which may help you in troubleshooting.
+You can also view your syslog and grep for the NTP keyword and you will see all NTP related messages logged in Syslog which may help you in troubleshooting.